mezzDavies/northcoders-be-project/README.md

 .env.test

-These files will each contain a key-value pair to automatically set the correct database (via setting environment variables) to connect to.
-(The "correct" database depends on whether running the server in test or development mode.)
+You need these files to be able to access the correct (local) database but they are git ignored (for best practices).

-The contents (key-value pair) of each .env file should be a string (without the quotes) - "PGDATABASE=database_name" where database_name should be replaced with the corresponding database name from the setup.sql file.
+The contents (key-value pair) of each .env file should be set to a string (without the quotes) - "PGDATABASE=database_name" where "database_name" is replaced with the corresponding database name from the setup.sql file.

-These files are git ignored hence the need to add to the repo before deployment.
+The correct database will then automatically be connected to (via setting environment variables).
+The "correct" database depends on whether you are running the server in test or development mode.